 As we wait for the need for change to register in private markets we are very subtly pointing subsidies in the direction of (what we hope) is the desired outcome of a low carbon future.

 While this might work eventually – though I doubt it – it will be too late to be meaningful.

 This limitation is well known in accounting circles when costing long-term returns on an investment versus the upfront costs of the replacement of infrastructure.
-Replacing fixed capital before the original "end-of-life" of that investment being reached compared is much more expensive and takes a lot more time than just building new infrastructure from scratch where none existed.
-Or, in Marxian terms, the consumption of capital vs costs of investment in inorganic/fixed capital has a large time component because that infrastructure is purchased through debt – debt that was to be paid through the use of the capital the debt paid for.
-It costs a lot to adjust the time component of investments and will not be done through free market means easily.
+Replacing fixed capital (those inefficient CO2 belching machines) before the original "end-of-life" of that investment being reached is much more expensive and takes a lot more time than just building new infrastructure from scratch where none existed.

 4. Subsidies nudging markets

 Publicly financed profit subsidies that attempt to drive the private market in a certain direction are expensive and have a dubious track record.
 The failure of market nudging by government is both because of the cost of financing them and because the person you are trying to nudge usually has deep pockets to fund political opposition to things that cost them market share or profit.

 There is a near exponential growth in subsidies needed to sustain investment moving towards an outcome that is far away from a "market" equilibrium.
 Every dollar spent moving a step away from the un-subsidized equilibrium must be spent again sustaining this new level of investment.
 And, then another dollar needs to be spent again pushing beyond this new point to get to the actual desired investment level.